-- Clean or dry a dirty or wet brake system by riding and braking gently. - After cleaning, ride a short distance until the engine reaches operating temperature.
+- · Clean or dry a dirty or wet brake system by riding and braking gently. - After cleaning, ride a short distance until the engine reaches operating temperature.

-The heat produced causes water at inaccessible locations in the engine and the brake system to evaporate.
+The heat produced causes water at inaccessible locations in the engine and on the brake system to evaporate.

-- After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
+- Push back the protection caps of the handlebar controls to allow any water that has penetrated to evaporate. - After the motorcycle has cooled off, lubricate all moving parts and bearings. - Clean the chain. ( p.
 50) - Treat bare metal parts (except for brake discs and the exhaust system) with a corrosion inhibitor.

 Cleaning and preserving materials for metal, rubber and plastic ( p.
+96)

+Treat all plastic parts and powder-coated parts with a mild cleaning and care agent.

+Paint cleaner and polish for high-gloss and matte finishes, bare metal and plastic surfaces (\P p.
 97)

-- Treat all plastic parts and powder-coated parts with a mild cleaning and care agent.

-Paint cleaner and polish for high-gloss and matte finishes, bare metal and plastic surfaces (p.
-98)

-19 STORAGE 83
+19 STORAGE